zacnider/fhevm-example-openzeppelin-erc7984toerc20wrapper/README.md

 # ERC7984ToERC20Wrapper

-Wrapper contract to convert ERC7984 confidential tokens to ERC20 tokens
+Learn how to use OpenZeppelin ERC7984 confidential tokens

+## 🎓 What You'll Learn

+This example teaches you how to use FHEVM to build privacy-preserving smart contracts.
+You'll learn step-by-step how to implement encrypted operations, manage permissions, and work with encrypted data.

 ## 🚀 Quick Start